ekuiter/feature-model-repository/README.md

 # Feature Model Repository

+**Kmax-generated files are corrupt due to a wrong usage of the Z3 API.**

 This repository provides feature models for a diverse set of variant-rich (software) systems, including open-source projects based on the Kconfig language for variability modeling and others, which are mainly intended for the evaluation of product-line analysis techniques.

 The repository contains two kinds of feature models: